 Passive Voice

-The passive voice can be used to change the focus of your sentence.
+The passive voice can be used to shift the focus of your sentence from the doer of the action to the recipient.

 Why Do We Use Passive Voice?